On the contribution of the double Drell-Yan process to WW and ZZ production at the LHC: Results

 \section{Results}

-The numerical results presented below have been obtained using the Monte Carlo event generator {\sf WINHAC} \cite{WINHAC:MC,Placzek2003zg,Placzek:2013moa} with the same model of DDYP and the same input parameters as in our previous paper \cite{Krasny:2013aca}.
+The numerical results presented below have been obtained using the Monte Carlo event generator {\sf WINHAC}~\cite{WINHAC:MC,Placzek2003zg,Placzek:2013moa} with the same model of DDYP and the same input parameters as in our previous paper~\cite{Krasny:2013aca}.

-The starting point to our quantitative studies in this paper is a shape analysis of the two-lepton mass, $m_{ll}$, distribution and its fit to the ``$e\mu\nu\nu + 0$-jets'' final-state data presented by the ATLAS Collaboration in a wide $m_{ll}$ range for the full data statistics at $8\,$TeV in Ref.~\cite{Aad:2013wqa}.
+The starting point to our quantitative studies in this paper is a shape analysis of the two-lepton mass, $m_{ll}$, distribution and its fit to the ``$e\mu\nu\nu + 0$-jets'' final-state data presented by the ATLAS Collaboration in a wide $m_{ll}$ range for the full data statistics at 8~TeV in Ref.~\cite{Aad:2013wqa}.

-In Fig.~\ref{fig:WW}a we present the results of the ATLAS Collaboration of Ref.~\cite{Aad:2013wqa} for the collision energy of $8\,$TeV.
-The rescaled background and the Higgs decays contributions are shown separately.
-This plot reflects the necessity of including the Higgs contribution to obtain a satisfactory description of the $m_{ll}$ distribution in the region of its small values, where the sensitivity to the $125$ GeV Higgs boson is the highest.
+In Fig.~\ref{fig:WW}~(a), we present the results of the ATLAS Collaboration of Ref.~\cite{Aad:2013wqa} for the collision energy of 8~TeV.
+The background and the Higgs decays contributions are shown separately.
+This plot reflects the necessity of including the Higgs contribution to obtain a satisfactory description of the $m_{ll}$ distribution in the region of its small values, where the sensitivity to the 125~GeV Higgs boson is the highest.
+However, we would like to stress again that the original background prediction was, in this case, rescaled by the ATLAS Collaboration by the factor of $1.22$ in order to get a good description of data in the monitoring region.

-For the plot presented in Fig.~\ref{fig:WW}b we re-normalise back the background distribution to its original, canonical theoretical predictions by dividing the background shown in Fig.~\ref{fig:WW}a by a factor of $1.22$, and subsequently add the DDYP contribution with a normalisation of its prediction determined by minimisation of $\chi^2/{\rm dof}$ in the fit of the sum of the DDYP and theoretical background contributions to the data.
+For the plot presented in Fig.~\ref{fig:WW}~(b), we re-normalise back the background distribution to its original, canonical theoretical predictions by dividing the background shown in Fig.~\ref{fig:WW}~(a) by a factor of $1.22$, and subsequently add the DDYP contribution with a normalisation of its prediction determined by minimisation of the $\chi^2/{\rm d.o.f.}$ in the fit of the sum of the DDYP and theoretical background contributions to the data.
 The Higgs contribution is no longer necessary to obtain a satisfactory description of the data by the canonical background model if the DDYP contribution is included.